We are always looking for volunteers, both in front of the microphone and behind the scenes.

 If you have a show idea, we will ask you to submit a written proposal to the programming team.

-Consider what makes your show different to the rest of the Cambridge 105 schedule.
-If you can bring something different to the schedule, your proposal will be more attractive to the programming team.
+Consider what would make your show stand out to the rest of the Cambridge 105 Radio schedule.
+If you can bring something different your proposal will be more attractive to the programming team.
 Try to make your show attractive to potential sponsors, or even secure a sponsor in advance.
 This will help bring essential revenue to the station to keep not just your show, but the entire station on air.

-At the present time, Cambridge 105 is specifically looking for:
+At the present time, Cambridge 105 Radio is specifically looking for:

 If you believe you have what it takes to report on the latest current affairs or update Cambridge on the latest sporting achievements, then please get in touch.